cmpalmer52 6 months ago

 My guess is that the wall is mediated by the nervous system and muscle contractions, which unlike electrostatic forces, are free to have thresholds, nonlinearities, and psychological effects.
 Basically, everyone involved was getting zapped all to heck and any subjective experience is plausible downstream of taking a megavolt to the spine

-• rep_lodsb 6 hours ago
+• rep_lodsb 6 months ago

 If that were the case, wouldn't people just fall down, and possibly die from their heart stopping?
 Instead of feeling an invisible wall that they can walk away from.

-tmjdev 12 hours ago
+tmjdev 6 months ago

 I've read this many times over the years, sort of enamored by how such a strange phenomenon popped out of a factory setting.